Sabrina-Fox/WM2-Help/README.md

 4. Enjoy!
 ###### Potential fix for touchpad issues.
 1. https://discord.com/channels/243411108940087297/802730777443958824/1034599276698935378
+###### Fix for missing Bitrates and Sample Rates for built-in DAC, credits to Goose#6003 on discord.
+1. Go to Device Manager and click the dropdown for Sound, Video and Game Controllers
+2. Right click Senary drivers -> uninstall -> check the box that says something about deleting the driver software, Continue.
+3. Reboot once the drivers are uninstalled.
+4. Upon your next boot, you'll have the Windows HD audio drivers installed instead of the Senary drivers.

 # Unlock higher than 28W TDP
 1. <b>DO IT AT YOUR OWN RISK </b>